FF+ manifesto: Cape Exit, guns and community councils

 What’s good?

-The environmental section and proposals on living multilingualism are good.
-We particularly like the tax rebates where we do the government’s work, such as fixing potholes.
+- We particularly like the tax rebates for us doing the government’s work, such as fixing potholes.
 DM

 This story first appeared in our weekly Daily Maverick 168 newspaper, which is available countrywide for R29.